Thunder-Software-Technology-Malaysia/arcade-stem/README.md

 # Arcade STEM API

-This is a simple Flask API for creating Stripe Payment Intents, payment links, and handling Stripe webhooks.
-The API has several endpoints, including one for checking the status of the API, creating payment intents, creating payment links, and handling webhooks.
+This is a simple Flask API for creating Stripe Payment links, and handling Stripe webhooks.
+The API has several endpoints, including one for checking the status of the API, creating payment links, and handling webhooks.

 ## Endpoints